Sign up to our Newsletter

 Corporate law ensures clients conduct their businesses according to local, state, and federal laws.
 This legal specialty is high-paying but also extremely high-pressure!

-In these cases, businesses’ reputations and credibility are on the line, and large sums of money are often at stake, which can mean big payouts for you or large losses for the companies you represent.
+In these cases, businesses’ reputations and credibility are on the line, and large sums of money are often at stake, which can mean big payouts or significant losses for the companies you represent.

 Education Law

-These lawyers are in charge of counselling education institutions and systems or parents who want to file motions against school districts.
+These lawyers oversee counselling education institutions and systems or parents who want to file motions against school districts.

 Education lawyers ensure children receive the most equitable education, but finding jobs within the field can be challenging.
-Many lawyers only incorporate a few cases involving this type of law into their own private sector practice.
+Lawyers only incorporate a few cases involving this type of law into their private sector practice.

 Criminal Law